 “It’s true that the airlines had a bad 20th century.
 They’re like the Chicago Cubs.
 And they got that bad century out of the way, I hope.”

-9. The next US Presidential Elections will happen in November 2020.
-Here’s what Buffett said about the 45th US President, Donald Trump
+9. Politics in the US is becoming more partisan.
+But here’s what Buffett said about the 45th US President, Donald Trump.

 “I mean, the American economy, you know, we’re up to number 45 or so and we’ve done awfully well.
 If you mix your politics with your investment decisions, you’re making a big mistake.”

 10. As always, think beyond 2022 and for the long-term …

 “Someone’s sitting in the shade today because someone planted a tree a long time ago.”